History of the Baltimore Ravens: 2011

-After the 2011 NFL season labor dispute had ended, the Ravens had informed veterans Willis McGahee, Todd Heap, Kelly Gregg, and Derrick Mason that they would be cut in order to free up salary cap space.
+After the 2011 NFL season labor dispute had ended, the Ravens had informed veterans Willis McGahee, Todd Heap, Kelly Gregg, and Derrick Mason that they would be cut to free up salary cap space.
 Following these cuts, the Ravens acquired fullback Vonta Leach, wide receiver Lee Evans, safety Bernard Pollard, and running back Ricky Williams.
 During the pre season, the Baltimore Ravens signed Left tackle Bryant McKinnie from the Minnesota Vikings.
 On top of that the Ravens signed Pro bowl center Andre Gurode from the Dallas Cowboys.
 With the new signings, there was a reshuffle within the Offensive line.
 The signing of McKinnie forced Michael Oher over to the Right Tackle position, which in turn allowed Marshall Yanda to revert to his natural Right Guard position.
 The Ravens finished their pre season 3–1, with a loss to the Philadelphia Eagles, and victories over the Washington Redskins, the Kansas City Chiefs, and the Atlanta Falcons.

 2011 marked one of the most successful seasons in Baltimore Ravens franchise history.
 The Ravens started their campaign with a big 35–7 victory at home over their rivals the Pittsburgh Steelers.
 Other key victories included a 34–17 victory over the New York Jets in week three, a week six 29–14 victory over the Houston Texans, and a week nine win over the Steelers, this would be the first time since 2006 that the Ravens would sweep Pittsburgh in the AFC North division.

 The Ravens went on and had a big win over the San Francisco 49ers in a week twelve Thursday night thanksgiving game.
 This was a game where Ravens coach John Harbaugh would face off against his brother Jim Harbaugh who had just taken over as head coach of the 49ers in the 2011 season.
 The Ravens would go on to end a 49ers win streak in a final score of 16–6.
 The Ravens recorded a franchise record of nine sacks on 49ers quarterback Alex Smith, three coming from Ravens linebacker Terrell Suggs.

-The Ravens went into the final week of the regular season already assured of a play off place at 11–4, but were tied with the Steelers record wise, and so they had to beat the Cincinnati Bengals on the road, in order to clinch the AFC North division for the first time since 2006.
+The Ravens went into the final week of the regular season already assured of a play-off place at 11–4, but were tied with the Steelers record wise, and so they had to beat the Cincinnati Bengals on the road, to clinch the AFC North division for the first time since 2006.
 The Ravens defeated the Bengals for the second time in the 2011 regular season by a score of 24–16.
 The victory sealed the AFC North crown, a season 12–4 record, and a first round bye in the playoffs, which in turn sent both the Steelers and the Bengals on road in the wildcard playoff games – which both rivals lost to the Denver Broncos, and the Texans, respectively.